pulumi/docs/content/webinars/advanced-infrastructure-as-code-2020-04-08/index.md

 ---
 title: Advanced Infrastructure as Code
-meta_desc: Join us on April 08th, 2020 for a deep dive into Infrastructure as Code concepts with Pulumi engineers Paul Stack and Mikhail Shilkov.df
+meta_desc: Join us on April 08th, 2020 for a deep dive into Infrastructure as Code concepts with Pulumi engineers Paul Stack and Mikhail Shilkov.dfdsf
 featured: false
 pre_recorded: false
 pulumi_tv: false